Sunday, September 1, 2024

 There is a fourth story in some versions of this book, “007 In New York,” which was originally part of Fleming’s collection of travel essays, Thrilling Cities.
 It is even less of a story than the three seen here, more an episode than vignette, and tacking it on exposes the fact that Octopussy is an odds-and-sods type collection.

 Fleming was a brilliant author, but his output was uneven across the entirety of his career.
-I love Bond novels, but there are some I rate lower than Octopussy, including Dr. No, which flouts its illogical excesses; or Diamonds Are Forever, which involves Bond in a ridiculous mission against cartoon villains.
+I love Bond novels, but there are some I rate lower than Octopussy, including Dr. No, which flaunts its illogical excesses; or Diamonds Are Forever, which involves Bond in a ridiculous mission against cartoon villains.
 At least Octopussy stays grounded.

-A first edition book jacket of "Octopussy" as published by Jonathan Cape.
+A first edition book jacket of Octopussy as published by Jonathan Cape.
 The symbolism of flies, a heart-shaped shell, and a dead fish by regular Bond jacket illustrator Richard Chopping would not have been lost on Fleming's legion of readers.

 From https://en.wikipedia.org/wiki/Octopussy_and_The_Living_Daylights